About: Academic Transformation Advisory Council

 Prior to USM, Dr. Bishop was Associate Professor and Director of Lehigh University’s Teaching, Learning, and Technology Program where she led the institution’s graduate programs in instructional design and technology, taught graduate level courses, and mentored master’s and doctoral students.
 MJ’s research interests include understanding the psychology behind instructional media to discover their pedagogical capabilities and to devise more effective ways to design instructional technologies to enhance learning.

-: University of Baltimore
+: Coppin State University

-Jessica Clark,
+Jessica K. Clark,

 : Salisbury University